 We have all had those calls and mailers.
 Check out this great hotel for a great rate and all we ask is for 90 minutes of your time.
 After that “90-minute presentation” that turns into 3-4 hours, you find yourself regretting getting this great rate.
 When you book a DVC rental you are booking through one of the owners, so there is no presentation, you get to simply enjoy your vacation.
 Now, if you are thinking about buying a Disney Vacation club, well then this is a great way to try it out before you buy.

-10) How to book a DVC rental?
+10) How to book one of these amazing rooms!

 As a DVC Member, I have both rented points (prior to purchasing) and rented out my points when I wasn’t able to use them.
 There are a few different sites that are very reputable that I have personally used.